 !!
 Unplug the SY85 from the Mains Supply before removing the bottom cover !!

-A detailed instruction for disassembling and re-assembling the SY85 can be found in the
+A detailed instruction for removing and refitting the bottom cover can be found in the Yamaha SY85 Battery Replacement Guide.

-Although the Battery Change Procedure shows the Main PCB being removed you do not need to do this for this modification.
+Although the Battery Replacement Guide shows the Main PCB being removed you do not need to do this for this modification.
 All you need to do is remove the bottom cover.

 The photo above shows key locations for the modification on the Main PCB.